 It's true what they say about me—I’m a nobody.
 I’m not a doctor or a lawyer.
 I’m not a famous author, a model, or a superstar.
 Heck, I’m not even star quality.
 And I can pretty much guarantee you that no one will ever watch me on reality TV—which is odd, because my life is as real as reality will get.
 Crazy, huh, how most people will tune in to their favorite reality shows, watch their favorite stars, and become entranced by a false reality, when the truth is, reality is right in front of them—every day, every hour, every waking minute.

 - N'Zuri (Fragments of a Reflection)

-N'Zuri Za Austin is an American poet, author, director, and screenwriter.
+N'Zuri Za Austin is a poet, author, director, and screenwriter.
 She was born in Little Rock, Arkansas; however, at an early age her childhood was split between Arkansas with her mother and Newark, NJ with her father.

 Through her writing, Austin hopes to spark thought provoking commentary as well as arouse others to speak up and speak out about the painful truths they face on a day to day basis when they look at themselves in the mirror.
 She believes that it is time we all stopped hiding behind the truth, and start living in spite of it.